 Yes!
 VABF is and always will be free and open to the public.
 Program content and exhibitor tables can be accessed during the fair dates only.

-Go to the top lefthand corner of the website where you will find a “Register/Login” button.
-Click here and you will be prompted to enter information into several fields.
-Scroll to the bottom of the form to find privacy settings.
-Profiles may be public or private.
+Go to the top lefthand corner of the website click the “Register/Login” button.
+Then you will be prompted to enter information into several fields.
+(Scroll to the bottom of the form to find privacy settings info.)
+Profiles may be set at public or private (to share with your friends if you wish!).
 If you have already registered you can login here with your previous details.

-Yes we know, another sign-up form and profile, but Disqus is the best way for us to create an interactive experience on a budget for attendees and exhibitors!
+Yes, another sign-up form and profile *eye roll* but Disqus is the best way for us to create an interactive experience on a budget for attendees and exhibitors!

 Are you having issues making a profile or navigating the website?
 Please email [email protected] and we will do our best to help.

-Alternatively, if you need troubleshooting assistance on October 17–18 during fair hours, 12–5pm, you can visit the VABF Info Table (smiley face logo on the Fair page) and our volunteers will be in the chat box ready to help!
+Alternatively, if you need troubleshooting assistance from October 18–26 you can visit the VABF Info Table (smiley face logo on the Fair page) and our volunteers will be in the chat box ready to help!

 Each exhibitor is responsible for their own sales and shipping.
 Some may opt for local pickup while others will charge for shipping.
 Through your purchase, you should be put in touch with the exhibitor to arrange.
 Most exhibitors will be using PayPal or an e-commerce option to process payments.